 Tuesday 23rd June

-An announcement was made by the Prime Minister stating that some restrictions on public worship will be eased from 4 July.
-We are keen that our community’s safety remains our priority.
-In this diocese it will mean that churches will open but not immediately.
+Some churches in our diocese have been reopening for private prayer and an announcement was made by the Prime Minister stating that some restrictions on public worship will be eased from 4 July.
+Our community’s safety remains our priority.
+In this diocese it will mean that churches will open, but not immediately.

 Bishop John said: “Very few churches in this Diocese will open for Mass next Sunday.
 That is because there are numerous rules and regulations and conditions that need to be in place to do with social distancing, cleansing, the stewarding of people and indeed the Church must be deep cleaned after every service.
 That is going to rely on any number of volunteers and not all churches will be able to meet those conditions by next weekend.
 And let us be clear about this too, even those few churches, and others will follow on as quickly as possible, even those few churches will have a much reduced capacity.”

 We need to be mindful that our churches will look and feel different as they begin to reopen.
 These changes are essential to ensure the safety of all our people.